Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

 Numerically propagate the unperturbed problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The unperturbed problem (central body gravitational acceleration and spacecraft low-thrust acceleration as defined by the shaping method) is propagated numerically.
+The unperturbed problem (with central body gravitational acceleration and spacecraft low-thrust acceleration as defined by the shaping method) is propagated numerically.
 To this end, the method :literal:`computeSemiAnalyticalAndFullPropagation` of the :literal:`ShapeBasedMethodLeg` is called and provides the analytical, shape-based trajectory, and the result of the numerically propagated trajectory.

 .. code-block:: cpp